ebuchman/blog/content/posts/properties-of-money.md

 debtor, and thus pushed for the creation of new reserve assets at the IMF (the SDRs), the European representatives insisted that there was no need for more reserve assets, but rather a need to balance the payments graph.[^superimperialism] In both cases, Europe rolled over.
-The legacy of the US incompetence in matters of sound finance persist to this day, with the Federal Reserve capable of doing little more than manipulating quantities of bank reserves and the interest rates paid on them.
-That the Federal Reserve, if not so many other central banks, has any shred of legitimacy left in its management of monetary affairs is a travesty.[^fed-money]
+Whether from malice or incompetence, the legacy of devastation wrecked by the US monetary and financial system is a travesty.

+Malice, at least, may need to be confronted in the streets.
-Fortunately, this negligence is being addressed by a new generation of scholarship which puts the problem of liquidity front and center in understanding money and banking - for instance, Perry Mehrling's "[Money View]" and his excellent [MOOC] on
+But the incompetence is fortunately being confronted by a new generation of scholarship which puts the problem of liquidity front and center in understanding money and banking - for instance, Perry Mehrling's "[Money View]" and his excellent [MOOC] on